Charting a New Course for Heart Failure: From Discovery to Data

 Location: Keystone Resort, Keystone, CO, USA

-Heart failure is global health problem of increasing prevalence, high morbidity, and refractory mortality, for which there have been relatively few impactful therapeutic advances.
-This unique multidisciplinary conference will bring together leading clinicians and scientists to share the latest insights on genetic, environmental, iatrogenic and pathophysiological mechanisms of heart failure.
-The program includes specific sessions and workshops focused on advances in cardiac fibrosis, immunology, metabolism, regenerative medicine, biomedical engineering, and analytical approaches to large datasets of relevance to this disease.
-Although the program is diverse, each session will address a scientific frontier in heart failure biology of potential therapeutic relevance and will be framed to address an unanswered, important clinical question.
-This innovative format is purposefully planned to highlight translational opportunities in heart failure and to provide a forum that encourages dialogue between cardiovascular researchers and trainees with distinct perspectives, but who share a common goal of making an impact in heart failure.
+Heart failure is a global health problem of increasing prevalence.
+There have been few impactful therapeutic advances to mitigate the high morbidity, and refractory mortality of heart failure.
+This unique multidisciplinary conference will bring together leading clinicians and scientists to share their latest insights into the genetic, environmental, iatrogenic and pathophysiological mechanisms of heart failure.
+The meeting program includes sessions and workshops with a specific focus on advances in cardiac fibrosis, immunology, metabolism, regenerative medicine, biomedical engineering, and analytical approaches to large datasets of relevance to this disease.
+Each session will address a scientific frontier of potential therapeutic relevance in the biology of heart failure and will be framed as a response to an important, unanswered clinical question.
+This innovative format is intended to highlight translational opportunities in heart failure and to provide a forum that encourages dialogue between cardiovascular researchers and trainees with distinct perspectives, who share a common goal of making an impact in heart failure.
 This conference will be paired with “New Insights into the Biology of Exercise.”
-These two Keystone Symposia conferences will share a joint session examining exercise physiology and how it affects cardiac energetics and hypertrophy, which will be of interest to audiences attending either conference.
+These two Keystone Symposia conferences will share a joint session examining exercise physiology and how it affects cardiac energetics and hypertrophy, which will be of open to attendees of either conference.

 We gratefully acknowledge the generous grant for this conference provided by:National Heart, Lung, and Blood Institute (NHLBI)